LS31/clinicalr/README.md

 - *Nephrology*
   - Estimate glomerular filtration rate based on creatinine clearance.

-# Design philosophy
+# Design ideas

 **Reliable**

 - *Explicit units for output*
   - Numeric output of a function will have a specified unit attribute (if applicable) using the [units](https://r-quantities.github.io/units/) package.
 - *Fail-fast without assumptions*
   - If certain conditions are not explicitly provided, err on the side of caution (e.g. a fasting state has to be provided in order for a glucose to be considered a fasting glucose).
+If `NA` values are provided, functions will return `NA` unless otherwise specified.
 - *Explicit references and caveats*
   - Every function will have references and a section on caveats.
 (However, despite our best efforts of quality control, the functions are provided as-is, without any guarantees, and users would be wise to check the output for quality and accuracy in their use case.)